SAP/flake8-tergeo/docs/checks.md

 Checks if a `pprint.PrettyPrinter` statement is used

 ## FTP054
-Checks if a union type annotations can utilize the new syntax of PEP 604.
+Checks if a union type annotation can utilize the new syntax of PEP 604.
 For example, `a: Union[Foo, Bar]` can be rewritten to `a: Foo|bar`.
 This check is only active when at least one of the following conditions is true: